The Government of Trinidad and Tobago has appointed the following citizens to be the Board of Directors of National Energy:

 Wade A. Hamilton – Director

-He has 32 years’ experience in the local energy sector in the management and development of major capital infrastructure projects both onshore and offshore.
+Wade Anthony Hamilton has over 32 years’ experience in the local energy sector in the management and development of major capital infrastructure projects both onshore and offshore.
 He is now a consultant in private practice after retiring as Vice President, Technical Services at The National Gas Company (NGC) in October 2014.

 He joined National Energy in 1983 as a process engineer for the start-up, commissioning and operations of the country’s first locally owned methanol and urea plants.
-At National Energy, he was also actively involved in undertaking technical and economic evaluations for new energy-based projects.
-He joined NGC in 1990 as Engineer in the Engineering Services Division, moving up through the organisation over the years in the area of Offshore Operations, Offshore Compression Operations, Business Development and Light Industrial Commercial Marketing.
+He joined NGC in 1990 as Engineer in the Engineering Services Division, moving up through various positions in the organisation.

 Mr. Hamilton had several articles published and has presented a number of papers locally and internationally.
 He has served on the Board of American Chamber of Commerce Trinidad & Tobago and several local committees for the development of the energy sector of Trinidad and Tobago.